FirstHR

 Onboarding Company Culture: How to Get New Hires Aligned Fast

-Learn how to transmit company culture during onboarding without an HR department.
-Practical tactics for small businesses including the 4 C's framework, buddy programs, and culture documentation.
+How to transmit company culture during onboarding without HR.
+The 4 C's framework, buddy programs, and culture docs for small businesses.

 Nick Anisimov